TSjoman1/Capstone-Project-Imperial/README.md

 The project simulates many real-world machine learning applications where evaluating an objective is expensive, noisy or time-consuming, such as hyperparameter optimisation, engineering design, drug discovery and simulation-based optimisation.
 The challenge is to identify high-performing solutions while making as few queries as possible.

-For my career, this project provides practical experience in sequential decision-making, Bayesian optimisation and experimental design.
-These are valuable skills for data science and machine learning projects where optimisation must be performed with limited information.

 ---

 ## 2. Inputs and Outputs